ValveSoftware/Proton/.github/ISSUE_TEMPLATE/compatibility-report.md

 4. Please copy it to your clipboard by pressing `Ctrl+A` and then `Ctrl+C`.
    Then paste it in a [Gist](https://gist.github.com/) and post the link in this issue.
+5. Also, please copy the contents of `Help` > `Steam Runtime Information` to the gist.
-5. Please search for open issues and pull requests by the name of the game and find out whether they are relevant and should be referenced above.
+6. Please search for open issues and pull requests by the name of the game and find out whether they are relevant and should be referenced above.
 -->